-II.B.4.a) Core faculty members must be designated by the program director.
-(Core)

-II.B.4.b) Core faculty members must complete the annual ACGME

-Faculty Survey.
-(Core)

-II.B.4.c) In addition to the program director, there must be at least one core physician faculty member who is certified in gynecologic oncology by the American Board of Obstetrics and Gynecology or the research mentor to the fellows.
-(Core)

-American Osteopathic Board of Obstetrics and Gynecology, or who has credentials acceptable to the Review Committee.
-(Core)

-II.B.4.d) In addition to the program director, there must be at least one core faculty member who is qualified and available to serve as a

-II.C.
-Program Coordinator
+II.B.4.a) Core faculty members must be designated by the program director. ^(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey. ^(Core) II.B.4.c) In addition to the program director, there must be at least one core physician faculty member who is certified in maternal-fetal medicine by the American Board of Obstetrics and Gynecology or the American Osteopathic Board of Obstetrics and Gynecology, or has credentials acceptable to the Review Committee. ^(Core) II.B.4.d) In addition to the program director, there must be at least one core faculty member who is qualified and available to serve as a research mentor to the fellows. ^(Core) II.C.
+Program Coordinator II.C.1.

-II.C.1.
 There must be a program coordinator.
-(Core)

-II.C.2.
-The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration (Core)
+(Core) II.C.2.
+The program coordinator must be provided with dedicated time and support adequate for administration of the program based upon its size and configuration. ^(Core) II.C.2.a) At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: ^(Core)

-II.C.2.a)

-At a minimum, the program coordinator must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Minimum ETE

-Fellow Positions Minimum FTE
+Number of Approved Fellow Positions Minimum FTE

 6 or fewer 0.3

 7-8 0.45

 9 or more 0.5